 A two-storey Evolution II structure, covering an area of 3,600 square metres, took a 20-strong crew of Neptunus technicians with support from sub-contractors just 22 days to build.
 With the look and feel of a permanent building, the pavilion included internal and external mezzanines and a 60-metre-long wooden decked roof-top garden with panoramic views across the tennis courts.

 In addition to the offices and media space, the facility incorporated a VIP hospitality area with atrium entrance, sponsors suites, a café restaurant, merchandising booths and an open-air bar area along with essential services such as kitchens and a first aid room.
 Neptunus were responsible for the internal fit-out, climate control, lifts, floor coverings and luxury toilets within the structure.

-Queen’s Club is situated in a busy area of west London with difficult access for large vehicles.
-Delivery of tonnes of equipment and the build process had to be conducted during a tight time frame and operating within the strict covid protocols.
+The Queen’s Club Championship is held in a busy area of west London with difficult access for large vehicles.
+Delivery of tonnes of equipment and the build process had to be conducted during a tight time frame and operating within strict Covid protocols.